 So what lessons have I learned about marketing from buying cars?

-- Always get a CarFax report: check online reviews if you plan on outsourcing your online marketing
+- Always get a CarFax report: read online reviews and talk to former or existing clients if you plan to partner with an agency for your marketing

-- If someone quotes you a price that seems high or is out of your budget, don’t assume that it means his or her quality of work is worth it.
-A strategist will sooner create a plan to accommodate your budget with realistic goals while a guru is more concerned with their wallet than your business’s success.
+- If someone quotes you a price that seems high, don’t assume that it means their quality of work is worth it.
+A Strategist will sooner create a plan to accommodate your budget with realistic goals while a Guru is more concerned with their wallet than your business’s success.

 - Think your decision through.
 When you make snap decisions, you often overlook some important factors that could have altered your final decision.